-Here our the questions that need to get polished and reframed, as you are likely to get well rehearsed answers otherwise.
+Here are the questions that need to get polished and reframed, as you are likely to get well-rehearsed answers otherwise.

 Why do you need this job?

-Search this question on any search engine, and you would get bombarded with zillions of websites that have well written answers to it.
-Try to come up with a question which get you an unprepared answer.
+Search this question on any search engine, and you would get bombarded with zillions of websites that have well-written answers to it.
+Try to come up with a question which gets you an unprepared answer.
 One example would be “List 4 best things that you think our company has for the position you are applying, and why?”
-This way you would get a sense of seriousness of a candidate towards your company.
+This way you would get a sense of the seriousness of a candidate towards your company.

 What is your greatest weakness?

 Here it comes an epitome of cliche question.
 If you had asked this question a century ago, then it would make much sense.
 Answers to this question managed to made it on every possible website.